Turingraph/Calcite/frontend/src/utility/README.md

 Rule of every function in this file.
 1. It should takes t[] or a.use_state_t<t[]> as it's input
 2.  import * as uarr from ".../utils/utils_arr"

+Note that the order of the object with name property (e.g. image, box around the text etc) always sorted in alphabet name order, and user unable to change the order of the object.

+So every time the user change the name of the objects and/or create new object, `update_item_name` and `push_arr_name` must also sort the order of the text automatically.
 ```

 2.  `convert.tsx`